 Wildfires can occur anywhere; however, they are more common in forested areas.
 In Tompkins County, areas that are heavily forested or contain large tracts of brush or shrubs are susceptible to fires.
 During drought conditions, drier vegetation can increase the probability of wildfire occurrences throughout the County.
 The wildland-urban interface (WUI) is the area where houses and wildland vegetation meet and where wildfire problems are most pronounced (Radeloff et al 2018).
 Intermix WUI are areas where housing and vegetation intermingle; interface WUI are areas with housing in the vicinity of contiguous wildland vegetation.
-Approximately 38-percent of the County's land area is within the WUI interface and 34-percent of the County's land area is within the WUI areas throughout Tompkins County.
+Approximately 38-percent of the County's land area is within the WUI interface and 34-percent of the County's land is within the WUI intermix.
+Figure 5.4.2-3 shows the WUI areas throughout Tompkins County.
 During a drought, these areas may be more susceptible to wildfires.